 - Science & Technology

 Prior to joining the Parker Highlander, Geoff served as a Technical Advisor and Patent Agent for 9 years at the Austin office of Fulbright & Jaworski LLP.
 Geoff’s technical background ranges from chemistry to molecular biology and the creation and characterization of genetically altered animals.
-His experience includes physical chemistry research focused on the enzyme RNase, experience at a Phase I drug development lab, cancer research focusing on genetics, and molecular neuropharmacology.
+His experience includes electrophysiology, generation and characterization of mutant brain receptors, physical chemistry research, experience at a Phase I drug development lab, cancer research focusing on genetics, and molecular neuropharmacology.
 He has also been awarded several competitive fellowships from NIH/NIAAA and private sponsors.

 Professional Activities & Memberships

 - Austin Intellectual Property Lawyers Association (Austin IPLA)

 Findlay G.S., Phelan R., Roberts M.T., Homanics G.E., Bergeson S.E., Lopreato G.F., Mihic S.J., Blednov Y.A., and Harris R.A., “Glycine Receptor Knock-in Mice and Hyperekplexia-Like Phenotypes: Comparisons with the Null Mutant,” J Neurosci, 23(22): 8051-9, 2003